 UBA5 is a gene in our body.
-The UBA5 gene mutation, like many other specific rare diseases, effects very few people but the fight for the entire rare disease community is enormous.
+The UBA5 gene mutation, like many other specific rare diseases, affects very few people but the fight for the entire rare disease community is enormous.
 Austin's rare genetic condition is called UBA5-Related Early Infantile Epileptic Encephalopathy.

-There can be changes in a gene (mutations) that cause the gene to malfunction and to not produce what the gene is supposed to make.
+There can be changes in a gene (mutations) that cause the gene to malfunction and not produce what the gene is supposed to make.
 We have 2 copies of most of our genes.
 If both copies have mutations that alter the function, then the body is deficient, often very deficient, in what that gene was supposed to make.

 One copy of each of the genes is inherited from the mother and one copy from the father.
 Each of the parents would still have 1 normal copy of the gene; the parents are carriers of the defective gene.

 A child may inherit the defective copy of the gene from each parent, that child would have no normal UBA5 gene.
 There are distinctive clinical findings if a person has no normal UBA5 gene.
-These children present in early infancy with irritability, poor tone in trunk (they are floppy), and with time, increased tone in the arms and legs (spasticity).
+These children present in early infancy with irritability, poor tone in the trunk (they are floppy), and with time, increased tone in the arms and legs (spasticity).

+In addition, these patients have seizures, poor head growth, and intellectual disabilities.
 All of these features taken together are a form of infantile-onset encephalopathy, or brain disease beginning in infancy, There is no known cure and current treatments simply try to treat the symptoms of the disease.

 Our friends at the Raiden Science Foundation have done amazing work for the UBA5 Gene Mutation.
 To check out their impact on this ultra-rare disease, visit www.raidenscience.org/uba5